Eng-Muntadher/MAVault/README.md

 - ✅ A fully functional Upload, like, and comment system for authenticated users
 - ✅ User profile customization including user info and profile picture
 - ✅ Dark mode

----

-## ✨ Future Features

-- ⏳ Image filtering, sorting, and search with pagination
+- ✅ Image filtering, sorting, and search with pagination and Infinite scroll

 ---